 - With these skills, you will be information literate

 When you are researching a topic, the best way to find academic articles is to search online collections of ejournals.
 All students have access to databases subscribed to by the College via ATHENS.
-Please note: you need to be on campus to set up an account.
-Ask at UCB Library helpdesk for details.
+Ask at the HE Library helpdesk for details.

 Help for your subject